GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

     Not in Boilest's current state, and probably never.
 Redis doesn't 'support' prioritization of messages technically at all or as well as rabbit does.
 Boilest currently uses RabbitMQ's prioritization of messages to encode the video files with the highest ROI for encoding time.

-- What's in /Old?

-  A lot of previous iterations/experiments with this project:
-  - Different containers for tasks
-  - Different queues
-  - FFprobe via configuration files
-  - Experiments with Flask font end
-  - And more

-  They're worth keeping around for references/discussion on [r/learnpython](https://www.reddit.com/r/learnpython/)

 ---
 # Todo List